-- 1. No make-up daily work is permitted except in special cases. - 2.
-If you want to do well in this course, you need to do all of the reading and should plan to attend all class meetings. - 3.
-If you miss more than 1/4th of class meetings and/or assignments, you will receive a grade of "W" or "F", depending on whether you were passing. - 4.
+No make-up daily work is permitted except in special cases.
+If you want to do well in this course, you must do all of the reading and should plan to attend all class meetings.
+Failure to attend at least three quarters of all meetings will result in a grade of "W" or "F", depending on whether you were passing.
+Failure to submit an assignment counts as an absence.
 If you arrive after class has begun you will be counted tardy.
-Three tardies equal one absence. - 5.
-If you arrive more than 15 minutes late, you will be counted absent. - 6.
-Students who text or otherwise use their phones in class will be counted absent. - 7.
-Students who do not bring the necessary books to class will be counted absent.
+Three tardies equal one absence.
+If you arrive more than 10 minutes late, you will be counted absent.
+Students use their phones in class will be counted absent.
+Students who do not bring the necessary books to class will also be counted absent.

-Student Behavioral Expectations:
+Student Behavioral Expectations or Conduct Policy: